SathiyanarayananSK/WebcamAlertApp-Python/README.md

 A Python application that detects motion using your webcam and sends an email alert with a snapshot of the detected motion.
 This project uses **OpenCV** for motion detection and **SMTP** for sending email alerts.

+(Right now only IDE compactible - Has pottential to integrate with the streamlit frontend)

 ---

 ## 🛠️ Features